GSacchetti/Segmentation-of-multispectral-and-thermal-images-with-U-NET/README.md

 Multiple weight files are provided, each with the channels used to get them.

 Run "python pred_unet.py"

+By default the prediction will be done on the following channels [0,1,2,3,4,5,6], this can be changed by running python pred_unet.py [...] with wothin the brackets the wanted channels.

+To make prediction on the image contained in image_to_pred/ImageArray, don't put a second argument or add "npy".
+To make predictions on the Dalles, add "tif" as such python pred_unet.py "[0,1,2,3,4,5,6]" "tif".

 Note: For any instruction, remember to check the correspondance of the parameters in the scripts